 - No climbing on chapel cove at any time (Public safety).

 Access is by Ministry of Defence permission only and climbers are required to attend a briefing.
-For further details and the briefing dates please contact the BMC or Castlemartin Ranger.
+For further details and the briefing dates please visit the Castlemartin Range Recreational Access Brief page.

 There may be climbing restrictions within ‘Mother Carey’s Kitchen’ (‘Inner Space’ to ‘Star Gate’) and ‘The Chimney’.
 For further details please contact the National Trust or visit the BMC website.